Vendor Registration Form — Free Events Template - Poper

 Use conditional logic for food vendors

-Food vendors should see health permit and food handler card uploads, propane and electrical needs, water access, and waste disposal.
-Hide these fields from craft vendors so the form stays short.
+Food vendors should see permit, propane, electrical, water access, and waste disposal questions.
+Hide those fields from craft vendors so the form stays short.

 5